chen42/slides/antiviral.md

 		* [can mimic either cytosine or uridine after incorporated into viral RNA template, causing mutations of the viral RNA](https://www.nature.com/articles/d41586-021-02783-1)
 * [Clinical trial](https://www.science.org/doi/10.1126/scitranslmed.abl7430)
 	* 202 outpatients with confirmed SARS-CoV-2 infection
-	* Symton onset within 7 days
+	* Sympton onset within 7 days
 	* Placebo, monupiravir 200 mg, 400 mg, 800 mg
 	* At Day 5, virus was not isolated from any participants receiving 400 or 800 mg (11.1% virus positive in placebo)
 	* Adverse effect